Unlocking the Inner Warrior: The Spiritual Path of Martial Arts

 The Practice of Shikan Meditation

-Shikan meditation, often known as Shikantaza, is a form of Zazen, or seated meditation, integral to the practice of Zen Buddhism.
-The term “Shikan” is derived from the Japanese words “shikan” (止観), which means “just sitting” or “only sitting.”
-This practice emphasizes non-thinking, direct experience, and total awareness of the present moment.
+Shikan meditation is a form seated meditation, integral to the practice of Tendai Buddhism.
+The term “Shikan” is derived from the Japanese words shi & kan, which means “stopping” & “seeing.”
+This practice emphasises non-thinking, direct experience, and total awareness of the present moment.
 In Shikan meditation, the meditator sits in a posture of stillness, allowing thoughts, sensations, and perceptions to arise and pass away without attachment, judgment, or interference.
 Through this simplicity, the practitioner cultivates a deep awareness and a profound connection with the present.
-Historical and Philosophical Foundations Zen Buddhism, the tradition in which Shikan meditation finds its roots, emerged in China in the 6th century and later spread to Japan, Korea, and other parts of Asia.
-It was influenced by the teachings of Bodhidharma, a monk traditionally credited with bringing Buddhism to China, and Huineng, the sixth patriarch of Zen, whose teachings
+Historical and Philosophical Foundations Shikan is practiced within the Tendai school, as inherited from the Chinese Tiantai school.
+Zhiyi chose this name (shikan) over the more common ‘Chan’ (Zen) because he wanted to emphasise the importance of balanced Samatha and Vipassanā, something he felt was missing from the more popular ‘Chan’ practice.
+The Practice of Shikan Meditation At its core, Shikan meditation is characterised by effortless attention.
+There is

 Read More »